 The current Danish income tax is allocated among the jointly taxed companies proportional to their respective taxable income (full allocation with reimbursement of tax losses).

 Statement of financial position

 Property, plant, and equipment

-Property is measured at cost plus revaluations and less accrued depreciation and writedown for impairment.
+Property, plant, and equipment are measured at cost less accrued depreciation and write-down for impairment.
 Land is not subject to depreciation.